solnet-aquarium/standards-and-tooling/javascript/README.md

 /*eslint-disable no-alert, no-console */
 // Code here will be ignored by ESLint.
 /*eslint-enable no-alert no-console */

+// OR

+// Use the following to disable ESLint for a single line
+// eslint-disable-line no-console
 ```

 For a list of rules, see [ESLint Rules][eslint-rules].
 Note that this should be used as sparingly as possible and never for an entire file.